WHAT TO BRING TO YOUR MEETING WITH OUR ATTORNEY

 - Copies of all bank, credit union, or other depository statements for the two (2) months prior to meeting with our attorney.

-- Copies of the most recent statement for all retirement accounts, stocks, 401(k) plans and any loans taken against the accounts.
+- Copies of the most recent statement for all retirement accounts, stocks, 401(k) plans (or similar accounts) and any loans taken against the accounts.

 - If not made in payroll, evidence of any retirement plan contributions made, or retirement loans repaid, for the last two months.

-- Any court orders or divorce judgments setting child support or spousal support amounts that you should be paying or receiving, including the order setting regular ongoing monthly amounts and also setting any monthly amounts for catching up on past-due support.
+- Any court orders or divorce judgments setting child support or spousal support amounts that you should be paying or receiving, including the order setting regular ongoing monthly amounts and also setting any monthly amounts for paying on past-due support.

 Remember to provide all information for your spouse as well (regardless of whether or not he/she is jointly filing with you).
 If there are documents that require time to obtain, please bring in whatever you may currently have.
-Additional documentation can always be sent in after your initial consultation.
+Additional documentation can always be provided after your initial consultation.